codelab-ai/hostname-rewrite/edge-functions/hostname-rewrites/README.md

 Deploy it to the cloud with [Vercel](https://vercel.com/new?utm_source=github&utm_medium=readme&utm_campaign=edge-middleware-eap) ([Documentation](https://nextjs.org/docs/deployment)).

-> 💡 Do note that you will need to replace the `ROOT_URL` variable in the `.env.example` file with your domain of choice and add that domain as a wildcard domain your Vercel project.
+> 💡 Do note that you will need to replace the `NEXT_PUBLIC_ROOT_URL` variable in the `.env.example` file with your domain of choice and add that domain as a wildcard domain your Vercel project.